01-edu/public/subjects/road_intersection/README.md

 2. Traffic lights

-Traffic lights are signalling devices positioned at road intersections that follows an universal color code, normally its green, red and amber, but for this project you will just use the colors **red** and **green**.
+Traffic lights are signalize devices positioned at road intersections that follows an universal color code, normally its green, red and amber, but for this project you will just use the colors **red** and **green**.

 You will then have to create some kind of representation for the traffic lights and distribute them for each lane in the intersection.